Ajayt036/Statistics-For-Business-and-Economics-BAN/README.md

 itertools
 ```

-# Book used
+# Credit
-Statistics for Business and Economics
+The sorcuce credit is "Statistics for Business and Economics Book"